MikKarl/showroom/README.md

 ## 1. Purpose of the project

-Purpose of the project was to create AR application that enables customer to give tour of their factory without usual costs in time and money.
-For instance, usually factory tours require participating individuals to atleast travel to factory and go through savety training.
+Purpose of the project was to create AR application that enables customer to give tour of their facility without usual costs in time and money.
+For instance, usually some facility tours, like factory tours, require participating individuals to atleast travel to the facility and go through savety training.
 This application removes the need for those.

 ## 2. Development of the application